zhangzhics/CITS5503_Sem2/Labs/Lab8AI.md

 ## Technologies Covered

-Ubuntu
+* Ubuntu
-AWS
+* AWS
-Amazon SageMaker
+* Amazon SageMaker
-S3
+* S3
-boto3
+* boto3
-Python
+* Python

+Note: Please use your Linux-based VM – if you do the lab from any other OS (e.g., Windows, Mac – some unknown issues might occur)

 ## Background